Keep (app)

 Keep is a Chinese mobile fitness app.
 The app was made available for downloading on 4 February 2015.
 Keep was developed by the company Beijing Calories Technology, which was founded by the college student Wang Ning.

 The app allows users to view fitness videos and to buy fitness equipment.
 It contains a social networking service so that customers can share exercise routines with each other.
 Keep reached one million users downloads by 105 days after its launch and had over 200 million users in September 2019.
-A December 2018 report published by Sootoo Institute found that there were 38.8 million downloads of Keep between July and September, making it "the most downloaded fitness app in China".

 History

 Keep is an app created by the company Beijing Calories Technology Co Ltd which was founded in 2014 by Wang Ning, a college student in his fourth year.
 Wang said his motivation for creating the app stemmed from his losing 20 kg after he developed an exercise regimen through online research.
 He chose the name "Keep" because according to Xinhua News Agency, "he believes keeping, or persistence, is the core of losing weight and starting up a company".

 Keep became available for downloading on 4 February 2015.
 More than one million users downloaded the app by the 105th day after its launch.
 Keep provides users with fitness videos and an e-commerce store where they can buy exercise equipment through WeChat Pay and Alipay.
 The app contains a social networking service that allows users to upload images of what they have eaten, what they look like, and what their exercise routines are.
 It lets users monitor where and for how long they have run.
 Its GPS feature allows users to find nearby joggers who are also using the app to whom they can direct friend requests.
 To make users more committed, it uses "daily bonus, self-evaluation, and [a] personalized fitness plan recommendation".

 Keep received US$10 million in Series B funding from GGV Capital and US$32 million in Series C funding from Morningside Ventures and GGV Capital, with participation from Bertelsmann Asia Investments.
 In March 2018, Keep opened a gym in Beijing, its first.
 China has 11 Keep-owned gyms, called Keepland, with nine located in Beijing and two in Shanghai.
 The company opened the brick-and-mortar gyms with the goal of nurturing brand loyalty by having online users start in-person relationships.